 Taking your salary in crypto involves providing your employer with your cryptocurrency wallet address and choosing the cryptocurrency in which you'd like to be paid.

-Your employer will process payroll through a crypto payroll system, and your salary will be deposited into your wallet, often by the next payroll cycle.
+Even easier, you and your employer join Rise and will easily process all payroll (fiat & crypto), and your salary will be deposited into your wallet by the next payroll cycle.

 Is it legal to accept crypto as payment?